Government Revenue Dataset (GRD)

 Information on updates

 The GRD is updated periodically, based on (i) changes or updates to the underlying data and (ii) feedback from users who are able to provide expertise or guidance with regard to particular countries or regions.
-In keeping with the wider aims of transparency and openness, users are encouraged to contact WIDER with feedback and suggestions where they have questions surrounding the data.
-Contact database manager.
+In keeping with the wider aims of transparency and openness, users are encouraged to contact UNU-WIDER with feedback and suggestions where they have questions surrounding the data.
+Contact us.

 - July 2017: Comprehensive revisions to data and inclusion of new data up to 2015.
 More details can be found here.